Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation

 Figure~\ref{fig:introduction-examples-empirical-distribution} shows examples of empirical distributions of the \ac{rmse} for a regression problem and the accuracy rate of a classification problem.
 Each of these empirical distributions is generated based on approximately \num{1000} seed-controlled train runs for different confounding factors.

-Figure~\ref{fig:intro-examples-regression} shows two regression approaches for the same data (this is from the real data use case Superconductors, see Section~\ref{sec:experiments-real-data}): deep neural network (DNN, fully connected) and gradient boosting trees (GBT).
+Figure~\ref{fig:intro-examples-regression} shows two regression approaches for the same data (this is from the real-data use case Superconductors, see Section~\ref{sec:experiments-real-data}): deep neural network (DNN, fully connected) and gradient boosting trees (GBT).
 For both approaches, the different train runs are generated by seed-controlled train-test splits.

 Figure~\ref{fig:intro-examples-classification} illustrates classifier training runs using a convolutional neural network applied to the same dataset (from the real-data use case Simpsons characters, see Section~\ref{sec:experiments-real-data}).
 One set of training runs was generated through seed-controlled hyperparameter optimization (HO), specifically using the Tree-Structured Parzen Estimator, where the seeds control initialization.
 The other set of runs was generated through seed-controlled data augmentation.
 In practice, hundreds or even thousands of repetitive measurements are rarely available.
 As a consequence, the actual resulting empirical distributions consisting of observations from 10 or 25 repeated measurements typically will not look so smoothly as shown in Figure~\ref{fig:introduction-examples-empirical-distribution}.
 Hence, the contribution at hand demonstrates how to work with modestly sized samples to gain insights into the unknown underlying distribution.
 Such analyses are a typical task of inferential statistics and involve considerations of uncertainty.